adobrescu/Everli/README.md

 !!
 My notes

-To run the code (class definition + tests) if change_directory.php has exec permissions:
+Class definition can be found in change_directory.php:

+To tun the tests (assuming Everli/task2/tests/test.php has execution permissions and PHP cli installed):

-cd Everli/task2/ ; ./change_directory.php;
+cd Everli/task2/tests ; ./test.php;

 Or (assuming that PHP CLI installed and in PATH):

-  cd Everli/task2/ ; php ./change_directory.php;
+  cd Everli/task2/tests ; php ./test.php;

 !!